ankur-gupta/flicker/README.md

 # 4  1.768242 -2.422804 -1.012876           True

 # These features can intermixed in nearly every imaginable way.
 Here are some quick examples.
-# Example 1: show the first 5 rows of the dataframe that has only 'a' and 'c' columns selected.
+# Example 1: show the first 5 rows of the dataframe that has only 'a' and 'c' names selected.
 df[['a', 'c']]()

 # Example 2: Filter the data to select only the rows that have a positive value in column 'a' and